orbirpinar/LocalLibrary-Dotnet/Readme.md

 ## Java Selenium Bot-Process

-In order to populating to author and books table in to the database Simply open the terminal and type below.
+In order to populating to author and books table Simply open the terminal

+- Go to java project

+`cd scraping.library`

+- Run Project
 `mvn spring-boot:run`

 and then hit the